National Interest Waivers - Employment Based Green Cards Second Preference (EB-2) Category

 Tips: A lot of thought should go into defining the field of endeavor.
 It may not be just the occupation itself.
 Typically, it is not hard to show the applicant’s field of endeavor is of substantial merit.
 Get detailed support letters from experts in your field.
 Include examples of accomplishments, metrics, and comparative significance.
 Show how your work has/will impact the field regionally or nationally, or will influence policy, markets, or public health as examples.
 How does the work fit into regional or national priorities?

 Top reasons for denials: Failure to show the work in the field of endeavor is/will be national in scope.
-Has your work been shared with others and if so, with whom, when and where?
+Failure to show the work has been shared with others.
+Especially for private sector work, has the work been shared outside the company?

 • Well Positioned to Advance the Field of Endeavor

-Show evidence of past accomplishments, publications, and a plan showing future national impact.
+Show evidence of past accomplishments, publications or other public sharing or presentations, and a plan showing future national impact.

-Tips: Show a clear track record of your education, experience, recognition, results.
-Show future plans with real steps and milestones, whether as an employee or self-employed or starting a business.
+Tips: Show a clear track record of your education, experience, recognition, and results.
+Show future plans with real steps and milestones, whether as an employee or self-employed, or starting a business.
 It’s not enough to just show you are good at something.
 Link accomplishments to how they benefit the USA.

-Don’t forget NIW’s require a masters degree or equivalent, with work experience and accomplishments in a defined field of endeavor that will continue after the green card is granted.
+Don’t forget NIW’s require a masters degree or equivalent or exceptional ability, with work experience and accomplishments in a defined field of endeavor that will continue after the green card is granted.

 • On Balance, It Benefits the USA to Waive the Job Offer Requirement and PERM

-Waiving PERM and a job offer would benefit the U.S. more than requiring a US labor market test.
+Waiving PERM and a job offer would benefit the U.S. more than requiring a US labor market test for qualified, willing and able US workers.

 Tips: Mere labor shortage is not enough.
 Indeed, that is the reason for market tests of US workers.
 Show why it is in the national interest to waive PERM.
-Some examples depending upon the facts include: how delays from labor certification processing times harm the national interest; urgency of your work, uniqueness of your work/not available in the US labor force, or the scale of your future plans/endeavor (e.g., will be hiring X# of employees in a wide geographic scope of the country).
+Some options depending upon the facts: how delays from labor certification processing times harm the national interest; urgency of your work; uniqueness of your work/not available in the US labor force; or the scale of your future plans/endeavor (e.g., will be hiring X# of employees in a wide geographic scope of the country).
 Link to being well positioned in the field, best suited, qualified, consequences to the field if not approved, or can’t do PERM if self-employed.

 Need help planning your NIW case or interpreting a denial?